razzium/react_native_service_provider_oauth2/README.md

 # React Native : Service Provider OAuth2

-This library permits to set OAuth2 API config at app entry point (& signin) and apply an user transparent worfklow (access_token by refresh_token -> by credentials).
+This library permits to set OAuth2 API config at app entry point (& signin) and apply an user transparent worfklow (if accessToken call fails > access_token by refresh_token (if fails > access_token by credentials).

 ## Features
 * Signin : save credentials (by passed method) then set OAuth2 workflow -> all POST and GET request will pass Bearer with access_token on calling url (if exists, if not -> fire transparent user workflow)